realtechsupport/c-plus-r/README.md

 Do not use the zip download option - It seems to not include all files.
 Instead download with git clone from the command line: git clone https://github.com/realtechsupport/c-plus-r.git

+If you intend to use this program with Chrome on Ubuntu 20.04 LTS, disable Chrome's hardware accelleration (settings/advanced/system)

 <b>Introduction</b>